uyen-nimble/our-team/join-us/our-recruitment-process.md

 composed of 8-12 questions customized for each role.
 We aim to see beyond a resume so this step is very critical to us to know applicants better and understand what they could bring to the team.

-As we like to move fast, applicants are invited to submit the form back to us within 2 days following their application.
+As we like to move fast, applicants are invited to submit the form back to us within two days following their application.

 ### 1st Interview

 Following the review of the information provided in the previous step, we invite short-listed applicants for an interview.
 It can either be in-person at our office for applicants living in the same country where our office is, or over Skype.

 Interview slots are booked via Recruitee so that applicants can pick a time that works best for them.
 Interviews usually take anywhere between 30 to 60 minutes.

 During this first meet, we blend informal, skills and personality-based questions.
 At this first stage, we are checking both team-fit and aptitude.
 The skillset questions do not require any special preparation as we do not do